DhruvParikh1/github-to-markdown/README.md

 ## Current Limitations

-This extension currently supports **GitHub Discussions and Issues**.
+This extension currently supports **GitHub Discussions, Issues, and Pull Requests**.
 The following are planned for future releases:

 - ✅ GitHub Discussions
 - ✅ GitHub Issues
-- ❌ Pull Request comments (Phase 3)
-- ❌ Commit comments
+- ✅ Pull Requests (Commits, Comments, Merge Info)
 - ❌ Release notes

 ## Troubleshooting

 ### Extension not working?

-1. Make sure you're on a GitHub discussion page (URL should contain `/discussions/`)
+1. Make sure you're on a supported GitHub page (URL should contain `/discussions/`, `/issues/`, or `/pull/`)
 2. Try refreshing the GitHub page
 3. Reopen the extension popup